j-raghavan/ChronoGuard/playground/README.md

 **Enjoy the demo!** 🎉

-If ChronoGuard helps secure your browser automation, please ⭐ **star the repo** on GitHub!
+If ChronoGuard helps secure your AI agents, please ⭐ **star the repo** on GitHub!